martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 * cylinders,
 * clouds,
 * arrows which connect shapes with each other, and
-* text which are place either inside or next to the shapes.
+* texts which are place either inside or next to the shapes.

 In addition, certain types of shapes (typically the boxes) can be placed inside other shapes which allows a recursive structure.

-### Example system diagram in two different visual styles
+### Why should you care about how system diagrams look like?

+Maybe you think that it is more important to create system diagrams correctly, compared to how they look like.
+To follow this "A over B" catch phrase style used in the https://agilemanifesto.org and https://www.halfarsedagilemanifesto.org:

+"Correct and useful content over simple and easy-to-understand visuals"

+I absolutely agree.

+Of course we first need to make sure that the our diagrams contain the correct information, specifically created for the intended type of audience.
+But then, once we have the correct structure defined, we should also make sure that the audience does not need to suffer too much when trying to understand the information.

+I would like to demonstrate what I mean with a concrete example.
 Below you see an example of a system diagram:

 ![example system diagram - reduced to the max](diagrams/example-systemdiagram_reduced-to-the-max.png)